jisc-services/Public-Documentation/PublicationsRouter/v2/oai-pmh/VERBS.md

 ## GetRecord

-This request asks the OAI-PMH server to provide the full metadata record for the identifier received:
+This verb asks the OAI-PMH server to provide the full metadata record for the identifier received:

 * verb: GetRecord
 * identifier: notification id